 3. Check Facebook permissions

 If Facebook keeps stopping on your Android even after previous steps, make sure to also check permissions.
 If there’s an action you are trying but Facebook doesn’t have particular permission, it might crash.
-Although in principle, you should see another prompt to grant the necessary permission, if you haven’t set to Deny permission for good.
+Although in principle, you should see another prompt to grant the necessary permission, if you haven’t set it to Deny permission for good.

 Here’s how to check Facebook permissions in system settings: